Nintendo heir reveals plans for 'mind-blowing' family office

-TOKYO (Bloomberg) - Family offices come in all shapes and sizes and typically do not disclose what they are up to.
+TOKYO • Family offices come in all shapes and sizes and typically do not disclose what they are up to.

 Then there is the one that manages the wealth of the family behind Nintendo.